Gerrad-O/Road-Accident-Project/README.md

 # Road Accident Project
 A road accident dashboard was created to explore how various factors caused accidents.

-In this project, different enviroments were analysed to identify how the number of casualties changed depending on the following:
+In this project, different environments were analysed to identify how the number of casualties changed depending on the following:

 What type of vehicle had the most casualties?
 What was the severity of the casualties from 2022 -2023?